WHO WE ARE

+Collaborated with venture capital firms to assess the economic risks of investing healthcare technology firms (go/no go).
 Collaborated with healthcare technology firms to strengthen their business plan (through economic data) to optimize investment funds from venture capital firms and pharmaceuticals.

 Over the last 25 years, Julie has performed projects in various indications and adapting various methodologies.
 Please find hereunder a list of her various experience over the last 25 years.

 - Bipolar disorders

 - Cardiovascular management

 - Cardiovascular prevention